manastalukdar/manastalukdar.github.io/website/blog/2019/04/28/development-methodology/readme.md

 It is the responsibility of the assignee of a task to update the remaining hours diligently so that the sprint burn-down chart accurately reflects the work-in-progress and the work details correctly displays the remaining work in hours per developer.

 I keep a close eye on the sprint backlog to make sure that the burn-down looks fine and that no developer is overloaded or falling behind in terms of the capacity and work remaining in hours.
 If necessary, I orchestrate any load balancing so that as a team we can deliver on all committed items at the end of the sprint.

+## Summary

+At the end of the day, the process defined above is a framework.
+Adaptations have to be made based on team, company culture, etc. It is key that the process should not hinder the people.
+Rather, processes should facilitate empowering and helping people.
+The EMs role is to adapt the process to facilitate and ensure team productivity.